hawtio/hawtio-core/src/app/help/help.md

 ### Plugin Help

-Browse the available help topics for plugin specific documentation using the help navigation bar on the left.
+Browse the available help topics for plugin specific documentation using the help navigation bar.

 ### Further Reading